Aditi1203-lab/VoterID_Analysis/README.md

 # voter_data
-This repository is basically implemention of matplotlib.
-Here different graph is being dnamically shown for showing the irresponbility of citizens
+Code is implementation of analyzing real time voterId data to detect eligibility to vote, fraud detection .
+For easy understanding result is depicted in form of graphs.